Cutlery & Silverware Trading License in Dubai: Cost and Requirements

 The continued expansion of the UAE's food and beverage industry, including a growing number of franchise brands, cloud kitchens, and fine dining establishments, further supports demand across multiple price points and product categories.

-What the Cutlery and Silverware Trading Licence Covers
+What the Cutlery and Silverware Trading License Covers

-The Cutlery and Silverware Trading Licence is classified under Activity Code 4759.87 within the ISIC framework and is categorised as a Trading Licence.
+The Cutlery and Silverware Trading License is classified under Activity Code 4759.87 within the ISIC framework and is categorised as a Trading License.
 It is issued by the Dubai South Business Hub Free Zone authority and permits the holder to conduct a defined range of commercial activities related to cutlery and silverware products.

-Permitted goods under this licence include cutlery, silverware, flatware, and related household or commercial metal utensils.
-The scope of trade covers import, export, re-export, and both wholesale and retail distribution, making it a versatile licence suitable for businesses operating across multiple channels.
+Permitted goods under this license include cutlery, silverware, flatware, and related household or commercial metal utensils.
+The scope of trade covers import, export, re-export, and both wholesale and retail distribution, making it a versatile license suitable for businesses operating across multiple channels.

 Key Facts at a Glance